elliotrpmorris/elliotmorris.dev-cms/src/pages/about/index.md

 I am currently a software engineering consultant for BJSS based in leeds.
 Delivering a project using Python, AWS and Terraform.

-### Tech i like to use:
+### Tech i have experience in:

-- Front end tech (HTML, CSS)
 - C#
 - GO
 - Python
+- PHP
+- HTML, CSS
 - JS/TS (React, Angular, Vue)
 - Cloud Providers (AWS, Azure)
+- Containers (Docker, AKS, Kubernetes, ECS/ECR)
+- API (REST, GraphQL)
+- DB (PostGreSQL, MS/MYSQL, DynamoDB, CosmosDB)
+- GIT

 But i mostly like to use what ever is the best fit for the problem at hand.
+So don't worry if its not on the list as I can rapidly up skill and jump right in!